awsdocs/amazon-api-gateway-developer-guide/doc_source/amazon-api-gateway-using-stage-variables.md

 1. In the **Resources** pane, create a **/lambdasv1** child resource under the root directory, and then create a `GET` method on the child resource\.
 Set the **Integration type** to **Lambda Function**, and in **Lambda Function**, type `${stageVariables.function}`\.
 Choose **Save**\.
 ![\[Create a GET method integrated with a Lambda function as specified by the function stage variable.\]](http://docs.aws.amazon.com/apigateway/latest/developerguide/images/stageVariables-create-lambda-get-method.png)
 **Tip**
-When prompted with **Add Permision to Lambda Function**, make a note of the AWS CLI command before choosing **OK**\.
+When prompted with **Add Permission to Lambda Function**, make a note of the AWS CLI command before choosing **OK**\.
 You must run the command on each Lambda function that is or will be assigned to the `function` stage variable for each of the newly created API methods\.
 For example, if the `$stageVariables.function` value is `HelloWorld` and you have not added permission to this function yet, you must run the following AWS CLI command:

    ```
    aws lambda add-permission --function-name arn:aws:lambda:us-east-1:account-id:function:HelloWorld --source-arn arn:aws:execute-api:us-east-1:account-id:api-id/*/GET/lambdasv1 --principal apigateway.amazonaws.com --statement-id statement-id-guid --action lambda:InvokeFunction